vinaybhajantri/Open-Design-Template/CODEofCONDUCT.md

 - Requiring that the harasser avoid any interaction with, and physical proximity to, their victim until a resolution or course of action has been decided upon
 - Requiring that the harasser not volunteer for future events your organisation runs (either indefinitely or for a certain time period)
 - Depending on the severity/details of the incident, requiring that the harasser immediately be sent home
-- Depending on the severity/details of the incident, removing a harasser from membership of relevant {NAME} organisations
+- Depending on the severity/details of the incident, removing a harasser from membership of relevant Open Microwave organisations
 - Depending on the severity/details of the incident, publishing an account of the harassment and calling for the resignation of the harasser from their responsibilities (usually pursued by people without formal authority: may be called for if the harasser is a team leader, or refuses to stand aside from the conflict of interest)

 Give accused staff members a place to appeal to if there is one, but in the meantime the report stands.
 Keep in mind that it is not a good idea to encourage an apology from the harasser.